ruppinlab/drug.OnTarget/README.md

 We collected the viability screens after CRISPR-Cas9 and drug treatment from the DepMap database: https://depmap.org/portal/.

 ---
-1) KnowTraget_prediction:
+1) KnowTraget_prediction: Goto >> Tools >> Data_curation_code

-Goto >> Tools >> Data_curation_code
+> Step_0A_data_curation_and saving.Rmd

-* Required Data: OnTarget_v2.Rdata (Data folder)
+* Required Data: OnTarget_v2.RDS
 * Required File: Step0_Write_Functions.Rmd ## all function required for the project is defined here.

-Step_0A_data_curation_and saving : In this Step, we compute the correlation between the crispr KO and the Drug response.
-Using the correlation strenth (Pearson Correlation Rho), the p value and rank, we curated data KnownTarget_predition which will be majorly used the futher analysis and validation of our Pipeline.
+In this Step, we first mined large-scale drug response screens (PRISM) for more than ~1500 cancer drugs and genome-wide CRISPR-Cas9 knockout viability profiles (CRISPR-KO essentiality, AVANA) from DepMap, which were commonly performed across 371 cancer cell lines.
+Integrating these two screens, we calculated a (drug, target) pair-wise similarity score (Pearson Correlation) between viability after drug treatment and that observed for each gene CRISPR-KO termed it the Drug-KO Similarity score (DKS score).
+This score can range from -1 to 1.
+Using this DKS Score, we curated data KnownTarget_predition which will be majorly used the futher analysis and validation of our Pipeline.

 The result of the correlation is saved in the Data folder:
 > drugVScrispr_corr_features_list.RDS
----
+> KnowTraget_prediction.RDS

 Variable defined in the:
 | Variable Name | Defination |